black-studio/black-studio-tinymce-widget/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added support for smilies conversion (based on the general Wordpress option)
+* Updated styling to match the new default Wordpress editor appearence
+* Refactoring of PHP and JS code to be compliant with Wordpress coding standard
+* Fixed compatibility issue with Wordpress 3.9 alpha and TinyMCE 4.0
+* Fixed compatibility issue with Jetpack / After the Deadline plugin
+* Fixed editor behavior on widget title clicks
+* Fixed CSS issue affecting Firefox on Wordpress 3.8
+* Added finnish translation (Contributor: Timo Leiniö)
+* Better handling of "More tag" button
+* Included JS dev version

 = 1.2.0 =
 * Fixed issue with Wordpress widgets accessibility mode
 * Fixed compatibility issue with WPML plugin generating an error in debug mode